 As is the case with other biotechnology companies, our success is heavily dependent on intellectual property, particularly patents.
 Obtaining and enforcing patents in the biotechnology industry involve both technological and legal complexity, and is therefore costly, time-consuming and inherently uncertain.
 In addition, the United States has recently enacted and is currently implementing wide-ranging patent reform legislation: the Leahy-Smith America Invents Act, referred to as the America Invents Act.
 The America Invents Act includes a number of significant changes to U.S. patent law.
-These include provisions that affect the way patent applications will be prosecuted and also affect patent litigation.
+These include provisions that affect the way patent applications will be prosecuted and may also affect patent litigation.
 It is not yet clear what, if any, impact the America Invents Act will have on the operation of our business.
-However, the America Invents Act and is implementation could increase the uncertainties and costs surrounding the prosecution of our patent applications and the enforcement or defense of any patents that may issue from our patent applications, all of which could have a material adverse effect on our business and financial condition.
+However, the America Invents Act and its implementation could increase the uncertainties and costs surrounding the prosecution of our patent applications and the enforcement or defense of any patents that may issue from our patent applications, all of which could have a material adverse effect on our business and financial condition.

 In addition, recent U.S. Supreme Court rulings have narrowed the scope of patent protection available in certain circumstances and weakened the rights of patent owners in certain situations.
 The full impact of these decisions is not yet known.
 For example, on March 20, 2012 in Mayo Collaborative Services, DBA Mayo Medical Laboratories, et al. v.
 Prometheus Laboratories, Inc., the Court held that several claims drawn to measuring drug metabolite levels from patient samples and correlating them to drug doses were not patentable subject matter.
 The decision appears to impact diagnostics patents that merely apply a law of nature via a series of routine steps and it has created uncertainty around the ability to obtain patent protection for certain inventions.
 Additionally, on June 13, 2013 in Association for Molecular Pathology v.
 Myriad Genetics, Inc., the Court held that claims to isolated genomic DNA are not patentable, but claims to complementary DNA molecules are patent eligible because they are not a natural product.
-The effect of the decision on patents for other isolated natural products uncertain.
-Additionally, on March 4, 2014, the USPTO issued a memorandum to patent examiners providing guidance for examining claims that recite laws of nature, natural products.
+The effect of the decision on patents for other isolated natural products is uncertain.
+Additionally, on March 4, 2014, the USPTO issued a memorandum to patent examiners providing guidance for examining claims that recite laws of nature, natural products under the Myriad and Prometheus decisions.
+This guidance did not limit the application of Myriad to DNA but, rather, applied the decision to other natural products.
 Further, in 2015, in Ariosa Diagnostics, Inc. v.
 Sequenom, Inc., the Court of Appeals for the Federal Circuit held that methods for detecting fetal genetic defects were not patent eligible subject matter.